A Serious Electronic Project For The Expert DIYer

 If you want a good inverter, I would go for this project.
 It's just going to run and run and ran for years.”

-Wiseguy is currently in the process of making available all the gerber files for his boards from one or two locations.
+Wiseguy is currently in the process of making available all the gerber files for his boards, from one or two locations.

 Then anyone can order whatever they want individually … or organise a group buy to get the price way down.